-Knowing how to store herb on for a week, or finding a soggy bag of brown leaves in your .is the difference between having this fresh
+Knowing how to storeis the difference between having this fresh on for a week, or finding a soggy bag of brown leaves in your .

 How to Store Cilantro?

-- Step 2 – Lay out the stems and leaves on a and gently pat them dry before storing.
+- Step 2: Keep the stems and leaves on a and gently pat them dry before storing.

-- Step 5 – Unlike other leafy herbs of a similar quality, cilantro prefers temperatures to stay fresh.
+- Step 5: Unlike other leafy herbs of similar quality, cilantro prefers temperatures to stay fresh.

 - Step 6: Change the water every 2-3 days as it changes color.

 - Step 7: Remove stalks as needed; discard stems and leaves that have begun to get soggy or discolored.